schulle4u/yellow-extensions-schulle4u/lightbox/README.md

 ## Examples

-Open an image with lightbox:
+Open an image with lightbox and associate it to the group Yellow:

     [lightbox photo.jpg image "Open image" yellow]